linuxserver/docker-sabnzbd/README.md

 ## Non-Root Operation

 This image can be run with a non-root user.
 For details please [read the docs](https://docs.linuxserver.io/misc/non-root/).

+### Media folders

+We have set /music and /downloads as optional paths, this is because it is the easiest way to get started.
+While easy to use, it has some drawbacks.
+Mainly losing the ability to hardlink (TL;DR a way for a file to exist in multiple places on the same file system while only consuming one file worth of space), or atomic move (TL;DR instant file moves, rather than copy+delete) files while processing content.

+Use the optional paths if you don't understand, or don't want hardlinks/atomic moves.

+>[!TIP]
+>The folks over at servarr.com wrote a good [write-up](https://wiki.servarr.com/docker-guide#consistent-and-well-planned-paths) on how to get started with this.

 ## Usage